aastha432/COVID-EXPRESS-APP/connectivityroutes.md

 Get all the products = http://localhost:3001/api/products
     GET
-    get all the products from the DB TODO:
+    get all the products from the DB

-//Have to work on these
+Adding products to cart = http://localhost:3001/api/cart/:userId
+    POST
+    adding items to cart for ordering

+Get all the products from cart = http://localhost:3001/api/cart/:userId/products
+    GET
+    get all the products from the cart

+Deleting products from cart = http://localhost:3001/api/cart/:userId/:cartproductId
+    DELETE
+    deleting items from cart for ordering  TODO: not working (Access denied)

 Create order = http://localhost:3001/api/order/create/:userId
     POST